Farheen Gani

 As part of the program, students will delve into topics such as introduction to criminal justice; policing and society; correctional policies and procedures; research methods; judicial process; theories of offending; criminal law; constitutional law; crime and politics in Latin America; drugs and crime; sexual violence; and criminal investigations.

-For students who wish to take up careers in corrections, law enforcement, legal professions, and private security, Faulkner University offers a bachelor of science program in criminal justice providing them with the essential experience and knowledge required for entering the criminal justice field.
+For students who wish to pursue careers in corrections, law enforcement, legal professions, and private security, Faulkner University offers a bachelor of science program in criminal justice, which provides them with the essential experience and knowledge required for entering the field.

 The program comprises 122 credits, and the curriculum includes courses in criminology, criminal justice ethics, criminal law, fingerprinting, private security, juvenile justice, criminal behavior analysis, terrorism, and more.